FoldingAtHome/containers/fah-gpu/README.md

   your participation with company resources, and the team/user names used.

 These values will be used in your config.xml later.

 ### Technical Requirements

-* Updated GPU Driver - v396 or later.
-Update your drivers, avoid .run files.
 * Docker 19.03 or later (for single node).
+* Persistent storage for each running container.

+#### For NVIDIA GPUs
+* Updated NVIDIA GPU Driver - v396 or later.
+440+ recommended, avoid .run files.
 * NVIDIA Container Runtime -
   <https://github.com/NVIDIA/nvidia-container-runtime>
-* Persistent storage for each running container.

 ## Running on a Single machine